Tyler Higbee Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 Season Stats

-- Higbee has 44 receptions (on 62 targets) for 395 yards and three touchdowns, averaging 32.9 yards per game.
+- Higbee's stat line this year shows 44 catches for 395 yards and three touchdowns.
+He puts up 32.9 receiving yards per game and has been targeted 62 times.

 - Higbee has been the target of 14.0% (62 total) of his team's 444 passing attempts this season.